facebook/usort/CONTRIBUTING.md

 (usort) $
 ```

-This will create a virtualenv, install dependencies, and set up usort as
+This will create a virtualenv, install dependencies, and set up µsort as
 an editable package in the virtualenv.
 This enables running the `usort` command
 from your workspace while activated.